-If you suffer from chronic headaches or migraines, you probably have a number of go-to prescription or over-the-counter medications that you reach for when an attack begins.
-What you may not know is that many of those medications can actually cause medication overuse headaches (also called rebound headaches).
+If you suffer from chronic headaches or migraines, you probably reach for prescription or over-the-counter medications when an attack begins.
+What you may not know is that many of those medications can actually cause a rebound headache.
+Another term for it is medication overuse headache.
 Who are at the greatest risk for this phenomenon?
 What types of medications cause headaches?
 Is there a natural way to battle chronic daily migraines?
 Read on to learn the answers.

 According to the Migraine Research Foundation, medication overuse is one of the most common contributors to daily migraine occurrence.
 It starts out with a few migraines a month, progresses to a few per week, and from there the medication takes over and creates a daily condition.

 Research backs this up.
 According to a study performed in 2014, medication overuse headaches affect 1-2% of people globally.
-That actually makes headaches caused by the very medications that are supposed to help people one of the most common chronic headache conditions in the world.
+It is one of the most common chronic headache conditions in the world.

 If you suffer from frequent headaches or migraines or have a chronic pain condition, you are in the high-risk group for experiencing medication overuse headaches.

 We’re going to break down medication use that results in headaches into 5 categories:

 If you take any of the above medications more than a time or two per week, you may be surprised to learn just how many of your headaches are being caused by the drugs.
 The only way to know for sure is to stop taking the medication.
 Of course, patients are often reluctant to do this, especially if the medication is still providing temporary relief during an attack.
 As a result, some people try changing their medication to another type.
 This allows the body to clear out the medication that was causing the headaches.
 However, using the new medication on a regular basis will lead to the same problem, so this is a very temporary fix.
 Medication use usually needs to be limited to no more than a couple of times per week to see results.